Skip to content

 U.S. Foreign Assistance plays a vital role in saving lives around the world as well as supporting the strategic national interests of America.
 Humanitarian and development organizations like World Relief partner with the U.S. government to deliver lifesaving aid in fragile contexts around the world.
 This work includes alleviating poverty, controlling the spread of disease, supplying vital medication, bringing basic education to children and more.

 Leaders from both sides of the political aisle have agreed that the U.S.’s role in international development and humanitarian aid strengthens the United States’ global standing and saves lives.
-Urge your members of Congress to advocate for the current administration to continue this life-saving work during the 90-day review.
-Ask them to support ongoing funding for U.S. foreign assistance beyond the review—for the benefit of both the world and the U.S.
+Urge your members of Congress to advocate for the current administration to continue this life-saving work.
+Ask them to support ongoing funding for U.S. foreign assistance —for the benefit of both the world and the U.S.

 Site Designed and Developed by 5by5 - A Change Agency